|

 North Berwick Factfile

-While a student, Catriona worked on the Children's Course collecting the ticket money and in the evening she would stand by the March Dyke, a stone wall crossing the 3rd and 16th fairways on the West Links, checking if the passing golfers had paid their green fees - just like the 'Highway Patrol'.
+Catriona joined North Berwick Ladies Golf Club in 1981 when she was 12 years old.
+Her talent was first recognised when she won both the ScottishSchoolgirls Championship and the STV Scottish Girls Match Play at the age of sixteen.
+While a student, Catriona worked on the Children's Course at North Berwick collecting the ticket money and in the evening she would stand by the March Dyke, a stone wall crossing the 3rd and 16th fairways on the West Links, checking if the passing golfers had paid their green fees - just like the 'Highway Patrol'.

 Matthew became the first Scot to win on home soil in over a decade at the WPGA Championship of Europe.

 Catriona is known to her fellow professionals as 'Beany', a name she was given at school.
-She married Graeme Matthew from Melrose, a former Scottish Boys Champion and on qualifying for the US LPGA tour in 1995, Graeme caddied for her during the first two years.
-Throughout Catriona's career she has been coached by the Glenbervie professional, John Chillas.
+She married Graeme Matthew from Melrose, a former Scottish Boys Strokeplay Champion and on qualifying for the US LPGA tour in 1995, Graeme caddied for her during the first two years.
+Since her days at Stirling University Catriona has been coached by the Glenbervie professional John Chillas.

 Her first international victory came in the Australian Women's Open at the Yara Yara course in Melbourne on 10th November 1996.
 During the final round she carded a flawless 69, to win by three strokes from the home favourite Karrie Web (70).
 Matthew finished with a nine-under-par total of 283 and was sprayed with champagne on the home green by fellow Scot Kathryn Marshall (77) who finished in joint fifth place.
 Sweden's Liselotte Neumann (72) was third on 287.